JamesParrott/sDNA_GH/README.md

 Finally, the errors raised if there are small classes or class overlaps can be suppressed by setting `suppress_small_classes_error` or `suppress_class_overlap_error` to true respectively.

 ###### Recolour_Objects (recolour_objects)
 Recolour objects (and legend tags) based on pre-parsed and pre-normalised data, or already calculated colours (as RGB triples).
 If unparsed data is inputted, Parse_Data is first called.
-Custom colour calculation is possible using a 3D quadratic spline between the triples of numbers `rgb_min`, `rgb_mid` and `rgb_max`. as is the Grasshopper Colour Gradient internally via Node In Code, by setting `Col_Grad` to true and picking a setting from 0 to 7 for `Col_Grad_num` (0 : 'EarthlyBrown', 1 : 'Forest', 2 : 'GreyScale', 3 : 'Heat', 4 : 'Pink', 5 : 'Spectrum', 6 : 'Traffic', 7 : 'Zebra').
-The width of the lines plotted of recoloured Rhino geom objects is made a little higher than the default wireframe mode, for clearer viewing of results.
-Set `line_width` to control this width (the default is 4).
+Custom colour curves are supported using a 3D quadratic spline between the triples of numbers: `rgb_min`, `rgb_mid` and `rgb_max`.
+Otherwise, use the Grasshopper Colour Gradient internally (via Node In Code) by setting `Col_Grad` to true and picking a setting from 0 to 7 for `Col_Grad_num` (0 : 'EarthlyBrown', 1 : 'Forest', 2 : 'GreyScale', 3 : 'Heat', 4 : 'Pink', 5 : 'Spectrum', 6 : 'Traffic', 7 : 'Zebra').
+Set `line_width` to control the width of the line of Rhino geom objects  (the default is 4).

 Create a legend by connecting `leg_cols`, `leg_tags` and `leg_frame` to a Grasshopper Legend component.
+The coordinates of the corners of the Rectangle provided in `leg_frame` may be overridden by specifying `leg_extent` (xmin, ymin, xmax, ymax); alternatively any rectangle object can be passed into `leg_frame` on the GH Legend component itself.
 Custom legend tag templates and class boundaries are supported via four format strings (`first_leg_tag_str`, `gen_leg_tag_str`, `last_leg_tag_str` and `num_format`) as per Parse_Data.
-Any rectangle object can be passed into `leg_frame` on the legend component itself.
-Or alternatively, the coordinates of the corners of the one the Recolour_Objects component creates may be overridden by specifying `leg_extent` (xmin, ymin, xmax, ymax).

-Recolouring unbaked Grasshopper geometry instead of Rhino Geometry requires the `Data` and `Geom` outputs to be connected to a Grasshopper Custom Preview component.
+To recolour Grasshopper geometry instead of Rhino Geometry (i.e. unbaked objects), connect the `Data` and `Geom` outputs to a Grasshopper Custom Preview component (line widths of GH objects cannot be increased).

-##### Usertext tools
+##### User Text tools
 ##### Data tools
-###### Read_Usertext (read_Usertext)
+###### Read_User Text (read_User Text)
 Reads all User Text from the provided Rhino objects.
 If no Geometry is provided in `Geom`, Read_From_Rhino is first called (unless `auto_get_Geom` = false).

-###### Write_Usertext (write_Usertext)
+###### Write_User Text (write_User Text)
 Writes User Text to Rhino objects, using a specified pattern for the keys.
 Specify the data tree to write in `Data`, and the list of Rhino objects to write to in `Geom`.
-The format of the UserText key can be customised in the Python format string `output_key_str`, accepting two named fields (e.g. = `sDNA output={name} run time={datetime}`).
+The format of the User Text key can be customised in the Python format string `output_key_str`, accepting two named fields (e.g. = `sDNA output={name} run time={datetime}`).

 A field specifying an originating Rhino object's UUID `uuid_field` will be omitted.
 If a key of that name already exists, it will be overwritten if `overwrite_UserText` is true.
 Otherwise a suffix will be appended to it, based on an integer counter and the format string in `dupe_key_suffix`, until a unique key name is found, up to a limit of `max_new_keys` (overwrite warnings can be suppressed by setting `suppress_overwrite_warning` to true).

 #### sDNA Tools
 ##### Analysis tools
 All the sDNA tools are run from the command line, using the Python interpreter in `python`.
 By default an sDNA tool component will show all the possible inputs on its input Params.
 To show only the essential ones instead (and make the components a lot smaller) set `show_all` = false.
-If run with all `auto_` options on, an sDNA component will take in geometry from Rhino directly, write it to a shapefile, run the analysis, read in the output shapefile, and recolour the Rhino polylines.
+All sDNA_GH components attempt to check, e.g. if any Write_User Text or Read_User Text components are already connected to its inputs (upstream) or outputs (downstream), before running extra tools.
+But if it is unconnected and run with all `auto_` options on, an sDNA component will take in geometry from Rhino directly, write it to a shapefile, run the analysis, read in the output shapefile, and recolour the Rhino polylines.
 Otherwise, sDNA tools that require input must have the path to the shapefile you wish to run the analysis on specified in `file` or `input`. **WARNING!
-All sDNA tools will delete the shapefile after it has been read in, if `del_after_sDNA` = true and `strict_no_del` = false (as they are by default).**
+All sDNA tools will delete the shapefile named in input after it has been read in, if `del_after_sDNA` = true and `strict_no_del` = false (as they are by default).**
 The sDNA tool descriptions below are copied almost verbatim from the [sDNA manual](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#skim-matrix):

 ###### [sDNA_Integral](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#integral-analysis) (sDNAIntegral)
 sDNA Integral is the core analysis tool of sDNA.
 It computes several flow, accessibility, severance and efficiency measures on networks.

-This and all sDNA tools below, automatically calls other support tools, handling the normal Rhino geometry workflow from this one component, additionally running Read_Geom and Write_Shp before the sDNA tool itself, and then Read_Shp and Recolour_Objects afterwards  (unless `auto_write_Shp` = false or `auto_read_Shp` = false respectively).
-To analyse Grasshopper Geometry and to customise work flows between sDNA_GH components, e.g. using a Grasshopper Colour Gradient component, set the corresponding `auto_` option to false in `config.toml`.
+This automatically calls other support tools, handling an entire Rhino geometry workflow from this one component, additionally running Read_Geom and Write_Shp before the sDNA tool itself, and then Read_Shp and Recolour_Objects afterwards  (unless `auto_write_Shp` = false or `auto_read_Shp` = false respectively).   **WARNING!
+All sDNA tools will delete the shapefile named in input after it has been read in, if `del_after_sDNA` = true and `strict_no_del` = false (as they are by default).**

+To add or remove existing `Geom`etry before the results file is read in (to control creation of new geometry objects), set `auto_read_Shp` = false and connect a Read_Shp component.
+To analyse a network of Grasshopper Geometry set `auto_get_Geom` and `auto_read_Usertext` to false.
+To access the data and geom objects before parsing and recolouring, `auto_plot_data` = false (and connect Parse_Data and Recolour_Objects components).
+This allows picking a results field from `abbrevs` to parse without repeating the whole analysis, and using a Grasshopper Colour Gradient component on the canvas to generate colours.
 Connect a Grasshopper Legend component to plot a legend.
-The component attempts to check if any Write_Usertext or Read_Usertext components are already connected to its inputs (upstream) or to its outputs (downstream), before running the extra tools before or afterwards respectively.
+To recolour Grasshopper geometry instead of Rhino Geometry (i.e. unbaked objects), connect the `Data` and `Geom` outputs to a Grasshopper Custom Preview component.

+To use sDNA's advanced config options in sDNA_GH, add in an input Param to an sDNA component with the same name as each advanced config option you wish to include (omitting a trailing equals sign and leaving the Param unconnected, unless you wish to provide a value for it); the `advanced` config string can then be saved to a `config.toml` file with an sDNA_GH Config component).
+Alternatively create an `advanced` config string manually.
+The sDNA tools in that component will gather all user-specified input Params and construct the `advanced` config string from them.
+Alternatively, prepare the and connect it to `advanced`.
+See the readme for the list of supported advanced config options.

 **[Advanced config options for sDNA Integral](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#advanced-config-options-for-sdna-integral-and-geometry-tools)**
-To use sDNA's advanced config options in sDNA_GH, add in an input Param to an sDNA component with the same name as each advanced config option you wish to include (omitting a trailing equals sign and leaving the Param unconnected, unless you wish to provide a value for it).
-The sDNA tools in that component will gather all user-specified input Params and construct the `advanced` config string from them.
-Alternatively, prepare the `advanced` config string manually and connect it to `advanced`.
 Option 	Default 	Description
 startelev= 	  	Name of field to read start elevation from endelev= 	  	Name of field to read end elevation from